AnonymoZ/Horizontal-Sundial-with-Lines-Computed-Graphically/Readme.md

 ## How to Assemble in Affinity Designer

 Follow book instructions for your ware, but I use [Affinity Designer](https://affinity.serif.com/en-us/designer/).<br><br>
-How you place the curves on the Dial face makes use of this **Principle**.
-Of all the curves in the Analemma one is a straight line.<br><br>
+How you place the curves on the Dial face makes use of this **Principle**: Of all the curves in the Analemma one is a straight line.<br><br>
 We know the distance of this straight line from our Sundial's _Point of Convergence_.
 Which is the horizontal line on our Dial face where all hour lines converge.<br><br>
 Code **plotAnalemma.py** even outputs the distance in Terminal.
 I used the formula featured prominently at the top of the Analemma's code:<br><br>
 <code>The Distance of the Equinox line from Horizontal through Origin is 0.05568962772057622 metres.</code>
+------------<br>
+There are two horizontal lines on your curves.<br>
+There are two horizontal lines your DialFace.<br><br>
+These two line pairs are the same.<br><br>
+By simply aligning the two pairs, we'd have resized each graphic to fit onto the other.

 ## What to Change in the Scripts for _Your_ Project